c2siorg/GSoC/GSoC-2026/08-Pranjal-Udhwani-Agentic-Cognitive-Firewall-SDK.md

 A separate evaluation corpus produced:

-* **30/47 English attacks** detected at 0 false positives
+* **30/47 English attacks** detected at 0 false positives on the evaluated benign set
-* **28/32 multilingual attacks** detected at 0 false positives
+* **28/32 multilingual attacks** detected at 0 false positives on the evaluated benign set
 * Noise floor reduced from **0.674 to 0.000**

-I also added **background calibration**, replacing manually tuned thresholds with thresholds derived from the evaluation data.
+I also added **background calibration**, replacing manually tuned thresholds with thresholds derived from a benign background corpus.

 ## 5. Framework Adapters